+This fellowship has been in operation since 1997 and has graduated over 25 fellows, who now hold positions at academic medical centers all over the United States and are actively providing abortion and contraception services.
 Upon completion of fellowship, our graduates have superb clinical and research skills and are prepared for a variety of career options.
-Fellows who have completed this program hold positions at academic medical centers all over the United States and are actively providing abortion and contraception services.
-Graduated fellows are also engaged in clinical research funded by the National Institutes of Health (NIH) and other sources and have started a Ryan Residency Training Program in Abortion and Family Planning.
+Some are engaged in clinical research funded by the National Institutes of Health (NIH) and other sources and have started Ryan Residency Training Programs in Abortion and Family Planning.

-We are one of twenty-six sites in the national Fellowship in Complex Family Planning, which is currently in process to become ACGME accredited.
-We now use the NRMP for match and track progress against the national Milestones for Training in Complex Family Planning using MyTIPreport.
+We are one of 27 sites in the national Fellowship in Complex Family Planning and are ACGME accredited as of 2021.
+We use the NRM for the match and track progress against the national Milestones for Training in Complex Family Planning.

 Sarah Billinghurst Solomon Professor of Reproductive Health at CUMC

 Professor of Epidemiology, Mailman School of Public Health